EAndrade-Lotero/PsyNetTest/README.md

 # PsyNetTest

-A test of functionality for a behavioral experiment using the PsyNet framework.
+A "Hello world!" test of functionality for a behavioral experiment using the PsyNet framework.

 This experiment is implemented using the [PsyNet framework](https://www.psynet.dev/).